Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Hardness results

 \section{Hardness results}

-We will provide a general framework to prove NP-hardness for distinguishing problems in graphs that are both interval and permutation graphs.
+We will provide a general framework to prove NP-hardness for distinguishing problems in interval graphs and permutation graphs.
 We just need to assume few generic properties about the problems, and then provide specific gadgets for each problem.

 We will reduce our problems from \textsc{3-Dimensional Matching} which is known to be NP-complete~\cite{K72}.

 \decisionpb{{\sc 3-Dimensional Matching}}{Three disjoint sets $A$, $B$ and $C$ each of size $n$, and a set $\mathcal T$ of $m$ triples of $A\times B\times C$.} {Is there a perfect 3-dimensional matching $\mathcal M\subseteq \mathcal T$ of the hypergraph $(A, B, C,\mathcal T)$, i.e. a set of disjoint triples of $\mathcal T$ such that each element of $A\cup B\cup C$ belongs to exactly one of the triples?}{}